Yelfive/md-notes/MySQL/Privilege.md

 # Privileges

-Table 6.2 Permissible Privileges for GRANT and REVOKE
+## Table of Permissible Privileges for GRANT and REVOKE

 Privilege | Column    | Context
 --- |--- | ---